practicalli/spacemacs/org-mode/org-journal.md

 # Org Journal
-An effective way to keep a daily record of discovery from work, personal study, hobbies or even a mood diary to help with mental wellness.
+[Org-journal](https://develop.spacemacs.org/layers/+emacs/org/README.html#org-journal-support) is an effective way to keep a daily record of discovery from work, personal study, hobbies or even a mood diary to help with mental wellness.

 `SPC a o j j` opens a new journal entry for the current day in a new buffer.